 - 2.19 Generally: Under this Requirement you will need to consider how the proposed One Planet Development fits into its landscape setting, and its likely impact on views, particularly from public routes and viewpoints and neighbouring properties.
-The Practice Guidance (Paragraphs 3.7 Baseline & 3.37 3.52, especially 3.42 3.43 & 3.47) should be followed. - 2.20 Policy 8 and Policy 15 of the Local Development Plan sets out the special qualities of the National Park and key considerations that need to be addressed to ensure that those special qualities are not lost to future generations.
-Information on local landscape character to help you in this work is available from the Landscape Character Assessment for the National Park and in LANDMAP. - 2.21 As part of this, in the National Park context, the National Park Authority wants to ensure that One Planet Development proposals are clearly assessed in terms of their temporary and permanent effects on the landscape, particularly taking account of how the site will be viewed from public vantage points.
+The Practice Guidance (Paragraphs 3.7 Baseline & 3.37 - 3.52, especially 3.42 - 3.43 & 3.47) should be followed. - 2.20 Information on local landscape character to help you in this work is available from the Landscape Character Assessment for the National Park 8 and in LANDMAP. - 2.21 As part of this, in the National Park context, the National Park Authority wants to ensure that One Planet Development proposals are clearly assessed in terms of their temporary and permanent effects on the landscape, particularly taking account of how the site will be viewed from public vantage points.
 Where adverse effects are identified, mitigation measures such as 'screen planting' will need to be identified.
-These mitigation measures should deal with both temporary and permanent landscape effects and in themselves should not result in any adverse effects on the landscape.
-Plants of native species and local provenance should normally be favoured in new planting. - 2.22 The assessment of landscape effects will be best described in that section of your management plan dealing with Land Management, under the heading of Landscape (see paragraph 3.47 of the Practice Guidance).
+These mitigation measures should deal with both temporary and permanent landscape effects and in themselves should not result in any adverse effects on the landscape. - 2.22 The assessment of landscape effects will be best described in that section of your management plan dealing with Land Management, under the heading of Landscape (see paragraph 3.47 of the Practice Guidance).
 This should include statements on: - the temporary and permanent landscape effects of ancillary developments; and - how the visual impact of lighting will be kept to a minimum